 Food Addictions and Psychology

-This is because consuming particular types of food releases pleasure chemicals like dopamine and oxytocin into our brain.
+This is because consuming particular types of food releases pleasure chemicals like dopamine and oxytocin in our brain.
 Much like the sensation experienced from substance addictions, sexual addictions, and internet addictions.

 IdeaFit.com, a website dedicated to serving fitness professionals, tells us that fitness, nutrition, and health professionals often hear the same type of vernacular from those addicted to sugar, carbs, and fast food as those addicted to drugs and alcohol.